AVJdataminer/content_dev/Intro_python.md

  If you encounter a module loading error it is likely a dependent package missing or if running code from someone else it might be a missing module all together.
 If you can't discern what the error is indicating, search for the message on [Stackoverflow](https://stackoverflow.com/questions/tagged/python).
 Most likely someone else has posted the same error and you will find community reponses to help.

 ## Run a Random Forest Model
-Download [this notebook](https://drive.google.com/file/d/13SUTkQcdltROLamxF2wcp7mKIeQatfjT/view?usp=sharing) and save it in a place you open it Jupyter notebooks to get started running Python in Jupyter notebooks.
+Download [this notebook](https://drive.google.com/file/d/13SUTkQcdltROLamxF2wcp7mKIeQatfjT/view?usp=sharing) and save it in a place you can navigate to easily.
+Then start a Jupyter notebook from your Anaconda prompt or the Terminal and go to File -> Open and select the downloaded notebook. open it Jupyter notebooks to get started running Python in Jupyter notebooks.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1NTA2MTQ5Nl19
+eyJoaXN0b3J5IjpbMjA4MTE4NDExOF19
 -->